ejboettcher/tutorial/en/code_editor/instructions.md

 PyCharm is from both Scientific and WebPython development.
 It is created by Jet Brains.
  [Download_it_here](https://www.jetbrains.com/pycharm)

+## Nano
+nano is an open-source, free editor, already on Ubuntu machines.
+Also available on PythonAnywhere **without** installing.

+## Vi, Vim and Emac
+Standard for Linux file editors.
+These have a learning curve, but are very powerful.
+Also available on PythonAnywhere WITHOUT installing.

 ## Gedit

 Gedit is an open-source, free editor, available for all operating systems.